DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 written in Portuguese and others in English.
 In this way, the reader of texts in Portuguese will read a different book than the reader of texts in English and vice-versa.
-We have included summaries of all articles in both languages ​​at the end of the book to satisfy readers' curiosity about its contents.
+We have included summaries of all articles in both languages ​​at the end of the book to satisfy readers\' curiosity about its contents.

 We begin by discussing the mobilization and circulation of meanings in